 - 1/3 cup creamy peanut butter

-- 1 tbsp maple syrup
+- 1 tablespoon maple syrup

-- 1 tbsp coconut flour
+- 1 tablespoon coconut flour

-- 4.5 oz 85% dark chocolate, chopped
+- 4.5 oz 85% dark chocolate chopped

 - 1/2 cup Organic Traditions Probiotic Sorghum Chocolate Coconut Crunch Cereal + extra for topping

-Mix together peanut butter, maple syrup and coconut flour.
+- Mix together peanut butter, maple syrup and coconut flour.

-In a bowl microwave the dark chocolate until it melts.
+- In a bowl microwave the dark chocolate until it melts.
 Stir every 30 seconds to make sure the chocolate doesn’t burn.

-Once chocolate is melted, stir in cereal.
+- Once chocolate is melted, stir in cereal.

-Fill peanut butter cup molds half way with chocolate cereal mixture.
+- Fill peanut butter cup molds half way with chocolate cereal mixture.
 Use the opposite end of a spoon to push the chocolate mixture against the ridges in the cups to form a shell along the outside of the cup mold.
 Place in freezer for 10 minutes

-Remove molds from freezer.
+- Remove molds from freezer.
 Press ¼ tsp of peanut butter mixture (or more depending on your mold size) into the cups.
 The cups should be just about full.

-Pour chocolate cereal mixture on top of the cups, sprinkle with extra cereal + place back into the freezer for an additional 10 minutes until solid.
+- Pour chocolate cereal mixture on top of the cups, sprinkle with extra cereal + place back into the freezer for an additional 10 minutes until solid.
 Remove from molds + store in an airtight container in the refrigerator or freezer